wingify/wingify.github.io/_posts/2017-12-08-animation-in-vue-js.markdown

 **Note:** The `fade` prefix used in this class should match the `name` attribute of the `transition` component.

-For blurring the form and the list elements once the popup appears, they should be wrapped inside a contained conditionally bounded using `v-bind` attribute.
+For blurring the form and the list elements once the pop-up appears, they should be wrapped inside a contained conditionally bounded using `v-bind` attribute.

 {% highlight html %}
 <div v-bind:class="[isPopupOpen ? 'disabled' : '', ‘container’]">
-    … Form and ToDo List element content
+    … Form and Todo List element content
 </div>
 {% endhighlight %}